QCE English · Units 3–4

 Why It Matters

 Creating Texts is assessed through an internal assessment in Unit 3 that contributes directly to your QCAA English result.
 The ability to craft original texts for specific audiences and purposes is one of the most transferable skills in the senior English course — employers, universities and professions in media, law, communications and the arts all require the capacity to write with precision, purpose and stylistic awareness.
-By learning to make deliberate choices about genre, voice, structure and language, you develop creative autonomy and critical self-awareness.
-The reflective practice embedded in the writer’s statement also builds metacognitive skills that strengthen your analytical writing in Textual Connections and Close Study assessments.
+By learning to make deliberate choices about genre, voice, structure and language, and to justify those choices in an analytical writer's statement, you develop creative autonomy, ethical awareness and critical self-awareness.
+The reflective practice embedded in the writer's statement also builds metacognitive skills that strengthen your analytical writing in Textual Connections and Close Study assessments and prepares you for tertiary study in humanities, communication and the creative arts.

 Key Concepts